 - the use of collective bargaining by growers.

-The ACCC is holding public forums Griffith, NSW, and Mildura, Victoria, in November.
-These forums are an opportunity for growers and grower representatives to speak directly to the ACCC about a range of industry issues.
-ACCC Deputy Chair and Commissioner Mick Keogh will be attending these events, along with ACCC staff working on the grape growers market study.
+The ACCC held public forums Griffith, NSW, and Mildura, Victoria, in November 2018.
+These forums were an opportunity for growers and grower representatives to speak directly to the ACCC about a range of industry issues.
+ACCC Deputy Chair and Commissioner Mick Keogh attended these events, along with ACCC staff working on the market study.

 We anticipate releasing our draft findings in March and our final report in June 2019.